Where to Eat in Madrid: The Ultimate Guide

 Garlic shrimp in a small clay dish.

-A Madrid staple: sizzling hot garlic shrimp at La Casa del Abuelo!
+A Madrid staple: sizzling hot garlic shrimp at La Casa del Abuelo.

-Where to Eat in Madrid: Types of Dining Establishments
+Where to eat in Madrid: Types of dining establishments

-Food Markets
+Food markets

 Luckily, there are plenty of excellent food markets in Madrid where you can experience this integral part of Spanish culture for yourself.
-Undoubtedly the most famous is the Mercado de San Miguel, which has gotten a bit of a bad rap in recent years as a tourist trap.
+Undoubtedly the most famous is the Mercado de San Miguel, which has gotten a bit of a bad rap in recent years, as a tourist trap.
 While there are still some great stalls here (La Hora del Vermut being one), it’s not exactly the most representative of a traditional Spanish market.

-Vendor at a market stall smiling while serving customers.
+Where to eat in Madrid, Antón Martín vendor at a market stall smiling while serving customers.

 Visiting the market gives you the chance to meet locals who are proudly carrying on a family tradition of selling fresh products.

-Tapas Bars
+Tapas bars

-For the traditionalist, we recommend sticking to the fiercely castellano bars when it comes to tapas in Madrid.
+For the traditionalist, we recommend sticking to the fiercely Spanish-speaking bars when it comes to tapas in Madrid.
 You’ll know the good spots when they’re filled with locals by 9:30 p.m. and you have to elbow your way to the bar.

 And the great thing about Madrid is the fact that it’s easy to discover the best regional bites from all across Spain.
 Taberna Sanlúcar brings the flavors of Andalusia to the big city.
 For Basque pintxos and cider, Sagaretxe is a can’t-miss spot.

-People passing shared plates around a table
+People passing shared plates around a table in Casa Toni, where to eat in Madrid

 Sharing rounds of raciones at Casa Toni.